This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-A concussion is a mild brain injury.
-It is usually caused by a bump or blow to your child's head from a fall, a motor vehicle crash, or a sports injury.
-Your child may also get a concussion from being shaken forcefully.
+A concussion is a mild traumatic brain injury.
+It is usually caused by a bump or blow to the head.
+Forceful shaking can also cause a concussion.

 - Your child is harder to wake than usual or you cannot wake him or her.

 - Your child has a seizure, increasing confusion, or a change in personality.

 - Your child has new vision problems, or one pupil is bigger than the other.

-- Your child has a headache that gets worse or he or she develops a severe headache.
+- Your child has a headache that gets worse, or a severe headache that does not go away.

 - Your child has arm or leg weakness, loss of feeling, or new problems with coordination.